Print

 • 1 teaspoon pure vanilla extract

-• 3 to 4 ounces of chopped dark chocolate (around 90-100 grams)
+• 3 to 4 ounces (90-100 grams) chopped dark chocolate

-• 3/4 cup maple syrup (or agave if you are not vegan)
+• 3/4 cup maple syrup or agave

 Instructions